a6h15hek/a6h15hek/blogs/the-time-machine.md

 This raises a strange possibility: the future might have been "written" first, then the present, then the past.
 We can’t know the order in which time was constructed—just like a highway.
 Was it built from the beginning, the middle, or the end?
 Or maybe all parts were created at once.

+Think of time like a film being shot in four dimensions.
+Instead of just frames (3D snapshots), each moment is a complete space placed along time—like "Spaces Per Second" (SPS) instead of "Frames Per Second" (FPS).
+It doesn’t matter which scene was filmed first—what matters is how the spaces are arranged in the final cut.
+From our perspective, we’re just watching the movie play out in order, moment by moment.
+But the entire film—past, present, and future—might have been created all at once, just waiting for us to experience it.

+---

+Whenever I observe and think about time and space, these are all the ideas that come to my mind.
+I like to create my own theories and assumptions—they might be partly correct or completely wrong.
+Still, I want to understand how things work and imagine them in my own way.
+If you'd like to correct me on anything, feel free to send me a message.
+You can find my email on my portfolio, or there’s also a section where you can message me directly.

+Thank you for reading this blog. _Sayonara!_